 From what I’ve seen over the years of selling and buying t-shirts, the t-shirt weight really depends on the small stuff.
 The biggest one is the fabric.

-Whenever I buy blank t- shirts for printing, I also pay attention to markers, markers, or redundant seams.
+Whenever I buy blank t- shirts for printing, I also pay attention to double-needle hems or reinforced seams.
 These small details add to the shirt’s overall weight.

 How T-Shirt Size Impacts Total Weight